Explaining The Different Types of Bass Effects

 If you’re walking into a rehearsal or recording session, having a few bass effect pedals to choose from in your gig bag can be beneficial.

-The bass can take advantage of plenty of functional and/or creative uses of effects, whether it be on stage or in the studio.
+The bass can take advantage of plenty of functional and creative uses of effects, whether it be on stage or in the studio.
 For example, a specific song requiring a sound effect (for instance, a Synth bass effect to dial in the right sound for a Bootsy Collins bassline) or a creative choice by the player based on what they think will sound best in context.

 Which Bass Effect is Right For Me?